 The needs of all social segments (at least 85% of the population) are considered in the decision-making and planning process.
-The definition of the target audience/beneficiaries is made with attention to fairness, social and spatial inclusiveness, and diversity.
-Institutional processes are defined to ensure social and spatial inclusiveness and equal opportunities in access and benefit during the decision-making process.
-A mechanism/approach is defined to evaluate the contribution and cost of the decision to each social segment separately, considering social, environmental, and economic dimensions.
-Mechanisms are defined to inform all social segments about decisions and to respond to demands, objections, and complaints.
-Weight: 20 Completion Level: 0% 25% 50% 75% 100% Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% = Step Score: 20 = Step 1 Score + Step 2 S Weight: 20 ★ Completion Level: 0 Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: 0 3 Score + Step 5 Score Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: 0 = 40 There is no clear definition on this matter, but it can be considered that this approach, targeting those affected by the disaster, is inclusive.
-There is no clear definition on this matter, but it can be considered that this approach, targeting those affected by the disaster, is inclusive.
-No evidence or information.
-No evidence or information.
+2 The definition of the target audience/beneficiaries is made with attention to fairness, social and spatial inclusiveness, and diversity.
+3 Institutional processes are defined to ensure social and spatial inclusiveness and equal opportunities in access and benefit during the decision-making process.
+4 A mechanism/approach is defined to evaluate the contribution and cost of the decision to each social segment separately, considering social, environmental, and economic dimensions.
+5 Mechanisms are defined to inform all social segments about decisions and to respond to demands, objections, and complaints.
+Weight: 20 Completion Level: 0% 25% 50% 75% 100% Step Score: 20 Indicator Maturity Level Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: 20 = Step 1 Score + Step 2 Step 3 S Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: 0 Score + Step 3 Score + Step 4 Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: 0 4 Score + Step 5 Score Weight: 20 X Completion Level: 0% 25% 50% 75% 100% = Step Score: 0 = 40 There is no clear definition on this matter, but it can be considered that this approach, targeting those affected by the disaster, is inclusive. this matter, but it can considered that this proach, targeting those ected by the disaster, is No evidence or information. .
 No evidence or information.